 The main risk in a commercial portfolio is tenant vacancies and the resultant loss of income.
 The costs of holding a vacant property include non-domestic rates, insurance, utilities, security, inspections and management.
-In addition, there would be the cost of marketing the property, the agent's disposal fees and legal fees for completing the lease documentation for re-letting the premises.
+In addition, there are costs of marketing the property, the agent's disposal fees and legal fees for completing the lease documentation for re-letting the premises.